WSOP.com Promo Code for up to $1,100

 WSOP is part of the All American Poker Network.
 Under the Multi-State Internet Gaming Agreement (MSIGA), players from New Jersey, Nevada and Delaware can all play in the same poker room.
 As WSOP is the only poker room to offer poker in Nevada and New Jersey, it is currently the only poker operator able to take advantage of the MSIGA.

 Also in the All American Poker Network is 888 Poker which provides the poker platform for WSOP.
 This is the same platform used for all online poker in Delaware.
-If, as expected, Pennsylvania joins the MSIGA, WSOP should benefit from having an even larger player pool.
+If Pennsylvania online poker sites and/or Michigan online poker join the MSIGA, WSOP players would benefit from having an even larger player pool.

 There are big advantages from larger player pools for players.
 WSOP players play at the same tables as players from the Delaware poker rooms and players from 888.
 This means tournament guarantees can be larger, and more cash game tables run giving more choice of games and stakes.